 Probably my favourite Brad Pitt performance, other than Fight Club, and I firmly believe he is best when playing slightly unhinged, off-kilter characters, despite the Hollywood marketing machine's obvious attempts to present him as a new, softer-edged version of Robert Redford.
 Here he is energetic, egomaniacal, mesmorising and malicious as Early Grayce, opposite David Duchovny, who does his best to offer the perfect vanilla counterpoint to the bundle of jittery energy that Pitt offers, and who is totally shafted in the poster above- it's a strong performance, and one that indicated that Pitt is a lot more than the occasionally vapid looking hunky poster-boy that he often threatens to be reduced to.
 Incidentally, Kalifornia is probably also my favourite One Hit Wonder film- a classification of film that I pretty much just invented the specifications for.
 The idea is that the film in question must be directed by someone who has otherwise made terrible, terrible films and that that director must have made more than ten movies to make sure the form isn't a blip, but that the judgement has to be personal, so financial success and critical reception are not necessary factors in the equation.
 As an indication of what I mean, Dominic Sena this year made Season of the Witch.
 That's probably all I need to say...
 Score: 4.5/5Film #74 Forgetting Sarah Marshall Director: Nicholas Stoller Year: 2008 What's that?
 The film that pretty much launched Russell Brand as a film actor (though he spends most of his time just thrusting his oddly shaped groin at things) isn't appalling?
 Who'd have thought it?
 But then it is one of the better films from the Judd Appatow stock, with star Jason Segel in particularly fine form (he does emotional wreck very well), and the jokes staying just the right side of the immaturity line for the majority of the film.
 The characters are very well written, and the humour is very effective while thankfully never quite compromising the gentle Island Life tone of the thing.
 Oh and it launched the possibility for subsequent shockingly good Brand vehicle Get Him To The Greek (which I liked more), so it scores a few extra points for that as well.
 Am I alone in thinking that Peter's Dracula puppet musical should be made?
 It makes me so glad that Segel is involved in the upcoming Muppet movie, I'll tell you that for free.
 Score: 3.5/5Film #75 Universe: Seven Wonders of the Solar System See my full review here.
 Score: 4/5 Previous EntriesFilm #1 Big & Film #2 Toy Story 3Film #3 Around the World in Eighty Days & Film # 4 EnchantedFilm #5 Iron Man, Film #6 The Incredible Hulk & Film # 7 The IncrediblesFilm #8 The Simpsons MovieFilm #9 Tron LegacyFilm #10 The King's SpeechFilms #11- 25Films #26-35Films 36-46 (11th- 23rd Feb) Films 47-58 (24th Feb- 9th March)

-We need more writers about The-Long-Kiss-Goodnight, Taken, ray, Forgetting Sarah Marshall, Battle: Los Angeles, Skyline, Knucklehead, Jackass 3, Sympathy for the Devil, Jack Falls, Sleepers, Midgets vs Mascots, Schindler's List, Anchorman and Kalifornia!
+Want to write about The-Long-Kiss-Goodnight, Taken, ray, Forgetting Sarah Marshall, Battle: Los Angeles, Skyline, Knucklehead, Jackass 3, Sympathy for the Devil, Jack Falls, Sleepers, Midgets vs Mascots, Schindler's List, Anchorman and Kalifornia?
 Get started below...